“Permaculture” by Braden Trauth

 In August, Miami Group DOES NOT have a monthly meeting (Inning.)
 Instead we have our annual picnic – this year on the second Sunday.

-Come earlier in the day, place your contribution in the refrigerator or coolers, and enjoy these activities:
+1:00 or later: Come early to place your contribution in the refrigerator or coolers, and enjoy these activities:

-• Bike Ride along the River (Experienced 24 miles roundtrip bike ride) Start at 1:30 at the Lodge, ride along the river to Avoca Park and back.
-(NOTE: Meetup details and RSVP will be on a separate post by, Evan Denenberg, one of our biking leaders.)
+1:30: Meet at the lodge to Ride along the River – (for Experienced bikers, 24 miles roundtrip.)
+Start at the Lodge, ride along the river to Avoca Park and back.
+Details will be posted on meetup by Evan Denenberg, one of our biking leaders.

-• For a shorter bike ride see who’s biking at 2:30 from the Lodge &ride north along the river to Nesbit park for ice cream and back.
+2:30: For a shorter bike ride, see who’s biking at from the Lodge &ride north along the river to Nesbit park (3 miles away) for ice cream and back.
+(No assigned leader for this ride.)

-• Hike – on your own or join a group leaving the lodge at 3 pm.
+3:00: Hike along the multi use trail— on your own or join a group leaving the lodge, and hike into Loveland Center and back.

 For more information contact: email@example.com